-Access the general network settings as follows:
+To open the general network settings, proceed as follows:

-- Open the task bar at the bottom edge of the screen - ▶ Press the green HEIDENHAIN button to open the HEROS menu - ▶ Select the Settings menu item - Select the Network menu item - > The control displays the Network settings dialog.
+- Open the task bar at the bottom edge of the screen

+- ► Press the green HEIDENHAIN button

+- > The control opens the HEROS menu.

+- Select the Settings menu item

+- ▶ Select the Network menu item

+- > The control displays the Network settings dialog.